alandickinson/framer-view-stack/README.md

 ### Installation
 * Download the project from Github
 * Copy `viewstack.coffee` into the modules folder of your Framer project.
-* Import the module into your project by requiring it like so: `ViewStack = require "viewstack"`
+* Import the module into your project by adding this line: `ViewStack = require "viewstack"`

 ### Usage